-ARTICLE X SIGNS
+ARTICLE XI SIGNS

-§218-154 General
+§500-154 General

 - A. Purpose.
-The Purpose of this Article is to establish standards for the regulation of signs to accomplish the goals and objectives of the Central Carbon County Regional Comprehensive Plan (as may be amended), to safeguard the public interest, and to: - (1) preserve the beauty and the unique character of the Borough and thereby enhance tourism and business; - (2) establish reasonable time, place, and manner for the exercise of free speech, without regulating content; - (3) protect property values and ensure compatibility with the character of neighboring uses; - (4) protect the general public from damage and injury which may be caused by the faulty construction or deterioration of signs due to lack of maintenance of signs; - (5) protect pedestrians and motorists from damage or injury caused by, or partially attributable to the distractions and obstructions caused by improperly situated signs; - (6) promote the public safety, welfare, convenience and enjoyment of travel and the free flow of traffic; - (7) assure that signs are clear and provide the essential identity or direction to facilities in the community; and, - (8) enable the fair and consistent enforcement of the sign restrictions throughout the Borough. - B. Applicability and Effect.
+The Purpose of this Article is to establish standards for the regulation of signs to accomplish the goals and objectives of the Middle Carbon County Regional Comprehensive Plan (as may be amended), to safeguard the public interest, and to: - (1) preserve the beauty and the unique character of the Borough and thereby enhance tourism and business; - (2) establish reasonable time, place, and manner for the exercise of free speech, without regulating content; - (3) protect property values and ensure compatibility with the character of neighboring uses; - (4) protect the general public from damage and injury which may be caused by the faulty construction or deterioration of signs due to lack of maintenance of signs; - (5) protect pedestrians and motorists from damage or injury caused by, or partially attributable to the distractions and obstructions caused by improperly situated signs; - (6) promote the public safety, welfare, convenience and enjoyment of travel and the free flow of traffic; - (7) assure that signs are clear and provide the essential identity or direction to facilities in the community; and, - (8) enable the fair and consistent enforcement of sign restrictions throughout the Borough. - B. Applicability and Effect.
 A sign may be erected, placed, established, painted, created, or maintained in the Borough only in conformance with the standards, procedures, exceptions, and other requirements of this Article.
-The effect of this Article as more specifically set forth herein is to: - (1) establish a permit system to allow a variety of types of signs in the various zones, subject to the standards and the permit procedures of this Article; - (2) allow certain signs that are small, unobtrusive, and incidental to the principal use of the respective lots on which they are located, subject to the substantive requirements of this Article, but without a requirement for permits; - (3) provide for temporary signs without commercial messages in limited circumstances in the public rightof-way; and, - (4) prohibit all signs not expressly permitted by this Article. - C. Requirement of Conformity.
-No sign, for which a permit is issued after the effective date of this Article, may be placed or maintained in the Borough except as provided herein.
-All signs maintained contrary to the provisions of this Article are declared to be nuisances, and as such may be abated as provided by law.
-(See §218-166 for nonconforming signs.)
+The effect of this Article is more specifically to: - (1) establish a permit system to allow a variety of types of signs in the various zones, subject to the standards and the permit procedures of this Article; - (2) allow certain signs that are small, unobtrusive, and incidental to the principal use of the respective lots on which they are located, subject to the substantive requirements of this Article, but without a requirement for permits; - (3) provide for temporary signs without commercial messages in limited circumstances in the public rightof-way; and, - (4) prohibit all signs not expressly permitted by this Article. - C. Requirement of Conformity.
+No sign, for which a permit is issued after the effective date of this Article, may be placed or maintained in the Borough except as provided in this Article XI.
+All signs not maintained are declared to be nuisances, and as such may be abated as provided by law.
+(See §500-166 for nonconforming signs.)

 - D. Severability.
 This article and the various components, sections, subsections, sentences, and phrases are hereby declared to be severable.
-If any court of competent jurisdiction shall declare any part of this article to be unconstitutional or invalid, such ruling shall not affect any other provision of this article not specifically included in said ruling. - E. Recommended Types of Signs.
-It is recommended that signs be: - (1) Wood or simulated wood relief. - (2) Designed as an integral architectural element of the building and component of the site. - (3) Comprised of restrained colors, materials, and lighting and compatible with the building and site, and rural character of the Borough.
+If any court of competent jurisdiction declares any part of this article to be unconstitutional or invalid, such ruling shall not affect any other provision of this article not specifically included in said ruling. - E. Recommended Types of Signs.
+It is recommended that signs be: - (1) Designed as an integral architectural element of the building and component of the site. - (2) Comprised of restrained colors, materials, and lighting and compatible with the building and site, and rural character of the Borough.

-§218-155 Definitions and Interpretation
+§500-155 Definitions and Interpretation

-Words and phrases used in this Article X shall have the meanings set forth in this §218-155.
-Words and phrases not defined in this §218-155 but defined in Article III shall be given the meanings set forth in that Article.
+Words and phrases used in this Article XI shall have the meanings set forth in this §500-155.
+Words and phrases not defined in this §500-155 but defined in Article III shall be given the meanings set forth in that Article.
 All other words and phrases shall be given their common, ordinary meaning, unless the context clearly requires otherwise.
 Section headings or captions are for reference purposes only and shall not be used in the interpretation of this Article.
 The diagrams are for illustrative purposes only and shall not be interpreted as having any effect on the meaning of the associated term.